andkoc001/Tips_dataset_analysis/README.md

 ## Assignment objectives

-The assignment concerns the _tips dataset_ analysis.
+The assignment concerns the _**tips dataset**_ analysis.

-The _tips dataset_ being analysed is well known dataset describing tips received in a restaurant.
+The _tips dataset_ being analysed is well known dataset describing tips given in a restaurant on top of the bill.
 More details can be found in the Notebook.

 The primary objectives are as follows:
 - Data description (descriptive and visualisation),